tperez01/acs/README.md

 6. Create the Secured Cluster resource

-    6.1 Update the centralEndpoint specification with your ACS console URL in the **SecuredCluster.yaml** file
+    6.1 Update the centralEndpoint specification with your ACS console URL in the **SecuredCluster.yaml** file adding the :443 port

     6.2 Create the resource `oc apply -f SecuredCluster.yaml`